 THE PUPPY’S

-‘’There is no recipe for becoming a perfect mother, but there are a thousand and one ways to be a good mother.’’
+“There is no recipe for becoming a perfect mother, but there are a thousand ways to be a good mother.”

 This quote translates well to all animal species.
-In dogs, during the first weeks of imprinting, mutual attachment is formed between a puppy and his mother.
-It’s a natural process and essential to the survival of those who are a part of the litter.
-The mother forms a strong bond with her puppies through breastfeeding, thermoregulation, movements, grooming, play and education.
+In dogs, during the first weeks of imprinting, mutual attachment is formed between a puppy and its mother.
+It’s a natural process and essential to the survival of those who are part of the litter.
+The mother forms a strong bond with her puppies through breastfeeding, thermoregulation, movements, grooming, play time and education.

 BLOG 1